To my students

 TLDR

-• Hendrix College CS professor publishes an open letter urging students to prioritize craft, deep thinking, and ethical limits, and refuses to use LLMs in any form.
+• A Hendrix College CS professor publishes a letter to students advocating craft, deep thinking, and ethical limits while refusing all LLM use.

 Key Takeaways

-• Student advice: refactor until code is clear and elegant, write documentation for humans, and resist pressure to cut corners when everyone says go fast.
+• Students are told to refactor until code is elegant, write docs for humans, and resist pressure to cut corners or move fast.

 Hacker News Comment Review